STANDARD TERMS AND CONDITIONS FOR ALBERT MONITORING & MANAGEMENT SERVICES

 V. Term of this Agreement; Termination

-A. Term; Renewal.
-This Agreement will commence on the date it is signed by both Parties (the “Effective Date”), and Albert Monitoring Services will start as of the date that all pre-service requirements as set forth in Appendix B are met and monitoring services are available (the “Service Start Date”).
-This Agreement shall continue in full force and effect for a period of twelve (12) months from the Service Start Date (the “Term”), unless otherwise earlier terminated pursuant to the terms of this Section V. The Agreement will automatically renew for an additional term(s) of one year unless either Party provides the other Party with written notice of its intent not to renew at least sixty (60) days prior to the end of the Term.
+A. Term.
+This Agreement will commence on the last date upon which it is signed by both Parties (the “Effective Date”), and Albert Monitoring & Management Services will start as of the date that all pre-service requirements as set forth in Section IV are met and Monitoring and Management Services are available (the “Service Start Date”).
+This Agreement shall continue in full force and effect for the period of time set forth in an Order, unless otherwise earlier terminated pursuant to the terms of this Section V. This Agreement shall not automatically renew and may renew only upon written agreement between both Parties.

 B. Termination.
 Unless otherwise specified in the additional terms and conditions related to the particular Albert Monitoring Service, either Party may terminate this Agreement and any Albert Monitoring Service being provided under this Agreement by providing written notice to the other Party ninety (90) days prior to such termination.